whily/notes/xps-archlinux.md

 Widgets for Panel (from left to right):
 - Application launcher (built in)
 - Pager (built in)
+- Window AppMenu (`plasma5-applets-window-appmenu[A]`)
 - Taskbar (built in)
+- Disk Usage (built in)
+- Network Usage (`plasma5-applets-netspeed[A]`)
 - Color Picker (built in)
+- Awesome Widgets (`plasma5-applet-awesome-widgets[A]`)
 - Translator (`plasma5-applets-translator[A]`)
+- Weather Widget 2 (`plasma5-applet-weather-widget-2[A]`)
 - System Tray (built in)
 - Event Calendar (`plasma5-applets-eventcalendar[A]`)

+Note that when building Plasma applets from AUR, one may meet errors like "runtime library [libQt5Xml.so.5] in /usr/lib may be hidden by files in: /home/whily/anaconda3/lib" and/or "Unknown option 'output-dep-file'".
+This is due to that Anaconda shadows the system binary / library.
+Remove Anaconda binary path from $PATH.

 #### Wayland